coltorapps/builder/docs/src/app/docs/entities/page.md

         const maxLength = context.validate(value); // valid number

         if (maxLength < context.entity.attributes.minLength) {
-          throw "Must be equal to or greater than the min length";
+          throw new Error("Must be equal to or greater than the min length");
         }

         return maxLength;